Daniel Chapter 3

 Transliteration nᵊḇûḵaḏne’ṣṣar Pronunciation neb-oo-kad-nets-tsar’ Nebuchadnezzar II also spelled Nebuchadrezzar II was the second Neo-Babylonian emperor, ruling from the death of his father Nabopolassar in 605 BC to his own death in 562 BC.
 Historically known as Nebuchadnezzar the Great, he is typically regarded as the empire’s greatest king For more info click here

-the king was astonished, and rose up in a hurry, and spoke, and said to his counselors, Didn’t we throw three men bound into the middle of the fire?
+the king was astonished, and got up in a hurry, and spoke, and said to his counselors, Didn’t we throw three men bound into the middle of the fire?
 They answered and said to the king, True, O king.

 3:25 He answered and said, Look, I see four men loose, walking in the middle of the fire, and they aren’t hurt; and the form of the fourth is like son a of the gods.